TheimerTR/Engine_Bones/Engine_Bones_v.1/README.md

 * P to enter in InsertParent mode.
 * C to enter in MoveIntoChildList mode.
 * LShift+P to quit a child from a parent.
+* Use Drag&Drop to reparent.

+### Asset Window
+* In the rigth part use Rigth Clic to import scene a valid element.

+You can draw aabb and obb with the Preferences->General menu